alhajee/ckan/doc/maintaining/data-viewer.rst

 and :ref:`ckan.preview.text_formats` configuration options respectively.

-If you want to display files that are hosted in a different server from your CKAN instance (eg that haven't been uploaded to CKAN) you will need to enable the `Resource Proxy`_ plugin.
+If you want to display files that are hosted in a different server from your FMLD instance (eg that haven't been uploaded to FMLD) you will need to enable the `Resource Proxy`_ plugin.

 Image view